ibm-cloud-docs/EventStreams/connecting_mq.md

     Kafka Connect can run multiple workers for reliability and scalability reasons.
 If your {{site.data.keyword.containershort}} cluster has more than one node and you want multiple Connect workers, edit the `kafka-connect.yaml` file, and edit the entry `replicas: 1`.

-2. Then, run the following commands:
+2. Then, run the following commands.

-    To create a secret:
+    To create a secret, run the following command:

     ```text
     kubectl create secret generic connect-distributed-config --from-file=connect-distributed.properties
     ```
     {: codeblock}

-    To create a configmap:
+    To create a configmap, run the following command:

     ```text
     kubectl create configmap connect-log4j-config --from-file=connect-log4j.properties
     ```